 - Whether you’re starting out, want to change career or are already established, the Accounting Technician Designation has choices to suit a range of professionals.

 - Choose the best course of study for your lifestyle.
-There are three different pathways including full-time and part-time study options.
+There are two different pathways including full-time and part-time study options.

 Ways to become an Accounting Technician

-You choose how you want to become an Accounting Technician from three pathways, each designed for different career stages and needs.
+You choose how you want to become an Accounting Technician from two pathways, each designed for different career stages and needs.

 If you’re already working in accounting and finance consider the Experience pathway.
 It assesses your practical experience to see how it measures up against a range of skill based criteria.